DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 ### Empirical confirmation: RSA and CKA are consistently high

-The theoretical bounds predict that representation geometry should remain aligned even as parameters diverge.
-To test this directly, we train DCL and NSCL models under exactly matched conditions, same initialization, same mini-batches, same augmentations, and same hyperparameters, for 300 epochs, then measure CKA and RSA between the two learned representations.
-A score of 1.0 would mean identical geometry; 0 would mean no alignment.
+The theoretical prediction is that representation geometry should remain aligned even when the two objectives are not identical.
+To test this directly, we train DCL and NSCL models under exactly matched conditions, same initialization, same mini-batches, same augmentations, and same optimizer settings, for 300 epochs, and then measure CKA and RSA between the learned representations.
+A score of 1.0 would indicate identical geometry; 0 would indicate no alignment.

 </div>